evanchooly/sofia/README.markdown

 When I worked on [glassfish](http://glassfish.java.net), we'd standardized on a library that did something similar.
 My biggest complaint about that one is that all the generated methods WERE IN ALL CAPS WHICH MADE READING THE CODE AWKWARD.
-Also, I'm not really sure where the source that library is so patching it would be tricky.
-In any case, it turned out to be a very handy facet to a project which made have use of properties files to manage its messages so I wanted to improve on it where I could.
+Also, I'm not really sure where the source for that library is so patching it would be tricky.
+In any case, it turned out to be a very handy facet to a project which makes use of properties files to manage its messages so I wanted to improve on it where I could.

 OK.
 So what's next?